Sears, Whirlpool win fee reduction in washer lawsuit

-(Reuters) - A federal appeals court reduced by $2 million the legal fees that Sears Holdings Corp and Whirlpool Corp must pay to settle a class action lawsuit over defective washing machines.
+(Reuters) - A federal appeals court reduced by $2 million the legal fees that Sears Holdings Corp (SHLD.O) and Whirlpool Corp (WHR.N) must pay to settle a class action lawsuit over defective washing machines.
 The reason: the case was not that complicated.

 The 7th U.S. Circuit Court of Appeals in Chicago on Monday cut to $2.7 million from $4.77 million the sum owed to the plaintiffs' lawyers.